MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/single-instance.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  This article describes a best practice for defining a DSC Resource that allows only a single instance in a DSC Configuration. ms.date: 08/15/2022
 title:  Authoring a single-instance DSC Resource
-description: >
-  This article describes a best practice for defining a DSC Resource that allows only a single instance in a DSC Configuration.
 ---

 # Authoring a single-instance DSC Resource

-> Applies To: PowerShell 7.2

 > [!NOTE]
 > This article describes a best practice for defining a DSC resource that allows only a single